What We Know: Family Separation And 'Zero Tolerance' At The Border

 The Obama White House also had a policy of releasing families through a program called Alternatives to Detention that still allowed them to be closely supervised — for instance, by giving mothers ankle monitors before releasing them.

-The ACLU welcomed the Alternatives to Detention program but other immigrant rights groups had reservations.
+The ACLU welcomed the Alternatives to Detention program, but other immigrant-rights groups had reservations.

-As NPR's John Burnett reported, one for-profit prison company that was making money off immigrant detention was also profiting off those ankle monitor systems.
+As Burnett reported, one for-profit prison company that was making money off immigrant detention was also profiting off those ankle monitor systems.

-ICE tells NPR that the Alternatives to Detention program is still active under the Trump administration, but Trump has repeatedly said he opposes what he denounces as "catch-and-release."
+ICE tells NPR that the Alternatives to Detention program is still active under the Trump administration, but Trump has repeatedly said he opposes what he denounces as "catch and release."

-Can families claim asylum, allowing them to stay together?
+Can families request asylum, allowing them to stay together?

 Hypothetically, yes.
 In practice, maybe not.

-Families that claim asylum at ports of entry are meant to be kept together while their claims are processed.
+Families that request asylum at ports of entry are meant to be kept together while their claims are processed.

 But there is evidence that even families who seek asylum at ports of entry are being separated.
 One high-profile case involves a Congolese woman who sought asylum and still was separated from her 7-year-old daughter.
 In February, NPR's Burnett reported on the legal battle of Ms. L v.
 ICE.